NJIT-WIS/project-management-github-activity/README.md

 3.What is the code that connects the docker to the github?
 ### Things you want to know next
 1.The different libraries of python, like what they are, why they are important and how do I use them.
+2.I am also interested in the database side of web development like SQL.